 The double buffered Output Compare Registers (OCRnA/B/C) are compared with the Timer/Counter value at all time.
 The result of the compare can be used by the waveform generator to generate a PWM or variable frequency output on the Output Compare Pin (OCnA/B/C).

-See Output Compare Units on page 148.
-The Compare Match event will also set the Compare Match Flag (OCFnA/B/C) which can be used to generate an Output Compare interrupt request.
+See "Output Compare Units" on page 120..
+The compare match event will also set the compare match flag (OCFnA/B/C) which can be used to generate an output compare interrupt request.

-The Input Capture Register can capture the Timer/Counter value at a given external (edge triggered) event on either the Input Capture Pin (ICPn) or on the Analog Comparator pins (see Analog Comparator).
+The Input Capture Register can capture the Timer/Counter value at a given external (edge triggered) event on either the Input Capture Pin (ICPn) or on the Analog Comparator pins (See "Analog Comparator" on page 227.)
 The Input Capture unit includes a digital filtering unit (Noise Canceler) for reducing the chance of capturing noise spikes.